ammarhakim/gkeyll1/docs/manual/array-classes.rst

     :noindex:

     Duplicate the matrix.
-The returned matrix is contiguous and has identical data as this matrix.
+The returned matrix is contiguous and has identical data as the original matrix.

   .. cfunction:: bool isSquare ()
     :noindex: